sfu-ireceptor/turnkey-service-php/doc/troubleshooting.md

 db.sequences.find()
 ```

-For more, see the [MongoDB documentation](https://docs.mongodb.com/manual/tutorial/query-documents/)
+For more, see the [MongoDB documentation](https://docs.mongodb.com/manual/tutorial/query-documents/).

 ## Starting and stopping the Turnkey
-This will start and stop the Docker containers.
+This will start and stop the Docker containers:
 ```
 scripts/start_turnkey.sh
 ```